Prayer Time in Calgary, Canada

 Adjusting for Changes

-Our system is really clever because it can change the prayer times all by itself when things shift.
+Our system is really clever because it can automatically adjust the prayer times when Daylight Saving Time occurs.
 For example:

-Daylight Savings: When clocks move forward or backward to use daylight better.
+Daylight Saving: When clocks move forward or backward to use daylight better.

 Seasons: Like summer or winter, when days get longer or shorter.